 Please note that we do not accept for review clinical case reports or standard literature reviews.
 Systematic literature reviews that include data syntheses (rather than just summaries of published work), and translational and implementation research studies are welcome.

-Women's Health Issues 1-year 2011 impact factor is 1.61.
-It is ranked 3rd out of 38 journals in the Women's Studies category of the Journal Citation Reports published by Thomson Scientific.
-The 2011 5-year impact factor is 2.078, also ranking it 3rd out of 38 journals in the Women's Studies category.
+Women's Health Issues 1-year 2014 impact factor is 2.330.
+It is ranked first out of journals in the Women's Studies category of the Journal Citation Reports published by Thomson Scientific.

 WHI invites manuscripts reporting the results of original research on topics in women's health care and policy related to diverse health conditions and issues.
 The Journal is particularly interested in receiving original manuscripts that contribute to our understanding of:

 Racial/ethnic and socioeconomic disparities in women's access to services and use of health services

 Rural women's health and health care patterns

 Patient and provider factors affecting women's screening and preventive services

 Women's access to, and use of, health information sources